AMERICAN MOMENTUM BANK IS COMMITTED TO PROTECTING THE SECURITY AND PRIVACY OF OUR CLIENT’S INFORMATION.

 - Clients are urged to protect their computer system through the use of anti-virus, anti-spyware and firewall hardware and/or software.
 If anti-virus software is used, it’s very important to keep the virus definitions up-to-date so that the most recent threats may be detected.

-- If you use an Operating System such as Microsoft® Windows XP or Vista, stay abreast of the many security updates Microsoft® releases.
+- If you use an Operating System such as Microsoft® Windows 10 or 11, stay abreast of the many security updates Microsoft® releases.
 It is important that your computer is updated and contains the appropriate patches.
 You may choose to setup an automatic update at a certain time each day or week.

 - Review your account statements when they arrive and report discrepancies to American Momentum Bank.